 Yet at certain times in our lives, giving thanks to the Lord can be hard for us.
-In this post, we’ll see the secret to giving thanks in all things and how giving thanks is a crucial part of our experience of Christ.
+In this post, we’ll see the secret from the Bible of giving thanks in all things, and how giving thanks is a crucial part of our Christian experience.

 Paul exhorts us to give thanks